Safeguarding and Child Protection Policy

 Please find below links and documents which you may find useful.

-If you have any concerns about a child please contact one of the safeguarding leads in school:
+If you have any concerns about a child please contact one of the designated safeguarding leads (DSLs) in school:

-Mrs Munro, Mrs Preece, Miss Phillips or Mrs Lee (St. George's Junior School.
+Mrs Munro, Mrs Preece, Mrs Physick, Miss Smith, Miss Phillips or Mrs Lee (St. George's Junior School).

 Safeguarding and promoting the welfare of children is defined as: protecting children from maltreatment; preventing impairment of children’s mental health and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.